Suisun City Resilient Neighborhoods

 Our Resilient Neighborhoods program expanded in January 2021 into Suisun City.
 Building on Suisun City’s relationship to the water and marsh, our focus in Suisun relates to adapting to and mitigating the impacts of flooding due to future storm events, tidal surges, and rising sea levels.
 Working with our data partners, the San Francisco Bay Conservation and Development Commission’s Adapting to Rising Tides program, and the local government of the City of Suisun, our Resilient Neighborhoods work broadens on the neighborhood model used in Vallejo to see how the collective community can work together to address rising waters through the Flood Resilience Action Plan.

-In developing the plan, our work encompasses raising awareness and educating the public on the impacts of flooding for the residents and stakeholders of Suisun City while also building out a resilient neighborhood in a socially vulnerable community subject to flooding in downtown Suisun.
+Our work encompassed raising awareness and educating the public on the impacts of flooding for the residents and stakeholders of Suisun City while also building out a resilient neighborhood in a socially vulnerable community subject to flooding in downtown Suisun.
+Learn more about the flood risks Suisun City faces in this article from KneeDeep Times.

-To learn more about the our initiatives check out the links below:
+To learn more about our initiatives check out the links below:

 Flood Resilience Action Plan